 Especially the big supermarket chains and food companies must take care of their public perception.
 Many of them go the extra mile in order to show their customer how much they care.
 And of course, subcontractors need to mirror this.

-Diesel has already been tainted peoples minds.
+Diesel has already been tainted in people’s minds.
 Nothing will change that anymore.
-Despite a lot of doubt on the extent of what has happened, everyone understands that diesel has an expiry date which won’t go away through updates.
+Despite a lot of doubt on the extent of what has happened, everyone understands that diesel has an expiry date that won’t go away through updates.

 There is an old saying”He who does not go with the times, will have to go in time”.
 The LNG age looms.